observablehq/framework/examples/us-dams/README.md

 ### Data

-- Dam records are downloaded from the NID as a CSV then minimally wrangled by the `dam-simple.csv.R` data loader to produce the static file with dam records used in our dashboard (`dam-simple.csv`)
+- Dam records are accessed from the NID API as a CSV, then minimally wrangled by the `dam-simple.csv.R` data loader to produce the static file with dam records used in our dashboard (`dam-simple.csv`)

 - County FIPS codes (`src/data/county_fips_master.csv`) are from https://github.com/kjhealy/fips-codes/blob/master/county_fips_master.csv